Kreutz sungrazer: Dynamical history and evolution

 The distinction between the two sub-groups is thought to imply that they result from two separate parent comets, which themselves were once part of a 'grandparent' comet which fragmented several orbits previously.
 One possible candidate for the grandparent is a comet observed by Aristotle and Ephorus in 371 BC.
 Ephorus claimed to have seen this comet break into two.
 However modern astronomers are skeptical of the claims of Ephorus, because they were not confirmed by other sources.
 Instead comets that arrived between 3rd and 5th centuries AD (comets of 214, 426 and 467) are considered as possible progenitors of the Kreutz family.
-The original comet must certainly have been very large indeed, perhaps as large as 100 km across (for comparison, the nucleus of Comet Hale–Bopp was about 40 km across).
+The original comet must certainly have been very large indeed, perhaps as large as 100 km across although a size of only a few tens of kilometres, akin to Comet Hale–Bopp, is also possible.
+One study suggests that the progenitor's orbit changed in a two-step process beginning in the Oort cloud: first, being perturbed into an ellipse whose semimajor axis was about 100 AU, and second, evolving into a sungrazing orbit via the Kozai mechanism.

 Although its orbit is rather different from those of the main two groups, it is possible that the comet of 1680 is also related to the Kreutz sungrazers via a fragmentation many orbits ago.

 The Kreutz sungrazers are probably not a unique phenomenon.
+Other families of sungrazing comets that formed from the breakup of a parent body are the Meyer sungrazers, the Marsden sunskirters and the Kracht sunskirters.
+These form the 'non-Kreutz' or 'sporadic' sungrazers.
+The Kreutz, Marsden and Kracht families and the comet 96P/Machholz may in turn form a larger family, the Machholz interplanetary complex, that may have formed through the breakup of a parent body before 950 CE.
+The ultimate origin of the Kreutz sungrazers is probably the Oort cloud, with unknown physical processes reducing the semi-major axis until a sungrazing comet resulted.
+This process may occur a few times every million years, which may either be an underestimate or may indicate that humanity is lucky that such a Kreutz sungrazer family exists just now.
 Studies have shown that for comets with high orbital inclinations and perihelion distances of less than about 2 AU, the cumulative effect of gravitational perturbations tends to result in sungrazing orbits.
 One study has estimated that Comet Hale–Bopp has about a 15% chance of eventually becoming a Sun-grazing comet.
+Comet families resembling the Kreutz group have been detected around the star Beta Pictoris.